Battle of Midway

 June 4 - 7 1942

-US Navy's Battle of Midway site
+History Channel's Battle of Midway site

-Ships & Aircraft of the Battle of Midway Excellent detailed descriptions of all ships and planes. lncludes Order of Battle and maps.
+Ships & Aircraft of the Battle of Midway Excellent detailed descriptions

 Here is a photo of Midway atoll today, from overhead